rahulk29/sram22/README.md

 SRAM22 parametrically generates SRAM blocks.
 At the moment, we only support the SKY130 process.
 SRAM22 is still a work in progress.

+### Dependencies

+In order to use SRAM22, your system will need to have the following components:

+- Rust (SRAM22 is tested with version 1.70.0)
+- Make
+- A local copy of our [slightly modified version of the SKY 130 PDK](https://github.com/ucb-substrate/skywater-pdk).
+You will also need to set the environment variable `SKY130_OPEN_PDK_ROOT` to point to the location of the repo.

 ### Installation

 #### BWRC